COVID-19 pandemic in Hubei: Lockdown of Wuhan

 China Railway announced later on the day of lockdown (January 23) that departure from railway stations in Wuhan would be stopped in order to assist the epidemic control, but transferring trains at Wuchang Station, Wuhan Station and Hankou Station would be still allowed.
 It also extended free refund and changing policy that originally applied to Wuhan to all parts of mainland China to reduce population movement.
-On 24, China Railway Wuhan (CRW) announced suspension of all of its own train services.
+On January 24, China Railway Wuhan (CRW) announced suspension of all of its own train services.
 The company further announced suspension of most corporate train services that it provided, except 6.5 pairs of trains that only runs within Henan Province.
-Only Jiangan Motive Power Depot, Jiangan Rail Yard and Wuhanbei Station would be fully in service while only a small number of people are reserved for other CRW facilities and all of the other employees would be on vacation.
+Only Jiangan Motive Power Depot, Jiangan Rail Yard and Wuhanbei Station would be fully in service while only a small number of people are reserved for other CRW facilities, and all of the other employees would be on vacation.